Children and Youth at Risk of Clinical Deterioration (PEWS)

 • Identify normal and abnormal assessment data for pediatric patients at risk of deterioration

-• Apply knowledge related to the pediatric patient at risk of deterioration through real work case scenarios
+• Apply knowledge related to the pediatric patient at risk of deterioration through case scenarios

 • Demonstrate appropriate use of the PEWS system focusing on PEWS scoring

-• Describe other components the PEWS system (therapy unusual for team, watcher patient, and inadequate communication between team.
+• Describe other components the PEWS system including situation awareness (unusual therapy, watcher patient, patient/family/caregiver concern and communication breakdown).

 • Describe how to identify, mitigate, and escalate care for a deteriorating child